guilhemmarchand/trackme/docs/userguide.rst

 **The data hosts availability tracking is the second available tab in the user interface, it provides:**

 - Single form overview of the total number of data hosts discovered ("DATA HOSTS")
+- Single form overview of the number of data hosts in alert ("ANY PRIORITY DATA HOSTS IN ALERT")
-- Single form overview of the number of data hosts in alert ("DATA HOSTS IN ALERT")
+- Single form overview of the number of data hosts in alert with an high priority ("HIGH PRIORITY DATA HOSTS IN ALERT")
 - Single form overview of the total number of data hosts that are not being monitored ("DATA HOSTS NOT MONITORED")
 - Filters for investigations
 - A dynamic and interactive table representation of the data hosts content. (see bellow)